vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 ## Common Use Cases
 - **Sorting** — divide-and-conquer strategies are used in sorting algorithms to optimize the process of arranging data in a specific order.
 They achieve this by efficiently partitioning the data into smaller subsets, sorting each subset independently, and merging them back together to achieve the final sorted result; e.g. Merge sort, Quicksort, Heap sort.
 - **Searching** — divide-and-conquer approach enhances searching algorithms by efficiently locating specific elements within a dataset.
 These algorithms partition the search space into smaller segments, recursively searching each segment, and converging on the target element or determining its absence, thereby facilitating efficient search operations; e.g. Binary search, maximum and minimum element search.
 - **Matrix Operations** — divide-and-conquer techniques are applied to matrix operations.
-These techniques break down the matrices into smaller sub-matrices, perform computations recursively, and combine the results, enabling efficient matrix manipulations; e.g. Strassen's algorithm, recursive algorithms for matrix exponentiation
+These techniques break down the matrices into smaller submatrices, perform computations recursively, and combine the results, enabling efficient matrix manipulations; e.g. Strassen's algorithm, recursive algorithms for matrix exponentiation
 - **Computational Geometry** — divide-and-conquer algorithms are used in computational geometry to solve geometry problems.
 These algorithms partition the geometric space, solve subproblems independently, and combine the results to achieve geometric solutions efficiently; e.g. Graham Scan, QuickHull, Voronoi diagrams.
 - **Numerical Methods** — divide-and-conquer methods are used in numerical methods to solve mathematical problems using numerical approximations and algorithms.
 These methods break down the problem into smaller subproblems, perform recursive computations, and combine the results to achieve efficient solutions; e.g. Simpson's Rule, Newton-Raphson method, Bisection method.